sam0rr/tango_remote_server/docs/install_guide.md

 ## Clone the Repository

-Open a terminal on your Raspberry Pi and run:
+Open a terminal on your machine and run:

 ```bash
 git clone https://github.com/sam0rr/tango_remote_server